Rangers Sabbatical, part 1 - Prologue

 Sabbatical

-The sabbatical is a new idea to the Rangers, where an external person (MVP or community member) takes leave from their day-to-day and spends time working directly with the product teams.
-For VSTS this means that you would need to be in one or more locations, since the VSTS/VS/Rangers team is spread out between Vancouver, Canada; Seattle, Washington, USA; Raleigh, North Carolina, USA; Hyderabad, India and China.
+The sabbatical is a new concept for the Rangers, where an external person (MVP or community member) takes leave from their daily routine and works directly with the product teams.
+For VSTS, this means being in one or more locations, as the VSTS/VS/Rangers team spans Vancouver, Canada; Seattle, Washington, USA; Raleigh, North Carolina, USA; Hyderabad, India; and China.

-Map from http://www.oera.net/How2/TextureMaps2.htm and pins added by me (not accurately)
+Map from http://www.oera.net/How2/TextureMaps2.htm with pins added by me (not accurate).

-This idea is so new to the Rangers that I am the first person to take part in it and me this meant I would spend two weeks in Vancouver and a week in Seattle.
+This idea is so new to the Rangers that I was the first to participate.
+For me, it meant two weeks in Vancouver and one week in Seattle.

 NDA